sshaaf/sshaaf.github.io/content/post/2025-09-08-Complete-local-setup-development-guide-for-Konveyor-Analyzer-lsp.md

 ---

-> *Build, test, and develop Kantra rules locally with full JDT-LS and multi-language provider support*
+> Build, test, and develop Kantra rules locally with full JDT-LS and multi-language provider support.
+Some content in this post was generated using an LLM.

 Modernizing large, complex codebases is a significant challenge.
 Identifying migration blockers, deprecated APIs, and technology-specific patterns requires deep, accurate code analysis.
 The Konveyor Analyzer LSP is engineered to solve this problem by providing a flexible and powerful static analysis engine.
 It uniquely leverages the Language Server Protocol (LSP) to tap into rich, IDE-level code intelligence for multiple languages.